jdc20181/BeffsBrowser/README.md

 # Announcments

-**Beta Testing Launch Scheduled Soon!**
+~~**Beta Testing Launch Scheduled Soon!**~~

-See the [wiki](https://github.com/jdc20181/BeffsBrowser/wiki/BeffsBrowser-Beta-Edition-Details) for details.
+~~See the [wiki](https://github.com/jdc20181/BeffsBrowser/wiki/BeffsBrowser-Beta-Edition-Details) for details.~~

+Cancelled.
+Due to some issues it isn't going to be possible.
+Too many security risks with Webkit and Cefsharp isn't working properly so development **ONLY ON THE BETA VERSION** is going to be ceased.
+Again it will NOT be released.

 **Version 2.0 Planned release is June 24th**